MA Social Work / Course details

 Each student is allocated an individual Academic Adviser who offers academic and pastoral support across the two years of the programme.

 Overseas students will, in addition to the support above, receive support from the language centre and our well established international student services.
-The course proactively supports overseas students.
+The course proactively welcomes and supports overseas students.

 You will have the opportunity to work on an MA dissertation in a social work area you are most interested in with support from an allocated individual supervisor